Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Going to your appointment

 You must show your appointment confirmation at the gate.
-If you don't have it, you can't enter.
+If you don't have an appointment, you can't enter.[^3]

 Find the right office, floor and room.
 This information is in the email you get after you book your appointment.